Ruaan32/Ruaan/README.md

-- 👋 Hi, I’m Raj Chandanshive.
+- 👋 Hi, I’m Rushikesh.
 - 👀 I’m interested in Learning through creation..!
 - 🌱 I’m currently learning and applying my knowledge too ..!
 - 📫 How to reach me on :